 Closing Down Your Business: a Chronology

-- Prepare final forms for federal, state, and local governments.
-Every agency that registered your business, issued you a license, provided you with tax numbers, or played a role in getting your business up and running should be notified of your dissolution.
+- Prepare final forms for federal, state, and local governments: Every agency that registered your business, issued you a license, provided you with tax numbers, or played a role in getting your business up and running should be notified of your dissolution.
 Check FindLaw's state guide to chambers of commerce for help.

 - Close the business bank account